by Martin Maenza

 “Well, I’m tired of all this sitting around,” Hank said.
 “Let’s go grab some grub.”
 The others agreed, and the four friends started to get ready to head out for a meal.

-“No problem,” Dawn smiled.
+“No problem,” Dawn said, smiling.
 “I’m the newcomer to the group, so I can understand the distance between us.
 Hopefully we can become good friends.”
 She offered Betty her hand.